List of Downton Abbey characters: John Bates

 Bates finally confronts Anna and reveals the truth; he realised Green was the attacker as soon as he returned to Downton, and he did intend to murder the valet the day he was killed.
 However, having bought the train ticket to London in York, he decided not to go through with the plan at the last minute, as he considered his actions would do far more harm than good, since he would certainly have been hanged for the crime if convicted; his love for his wife proved greater than his desire to defend her honour.
 Bates reveals that he kept the untorn ticket in his coat as a talisman for a time.
-Anna's attempts to locate the ticket prove fruitless, due to Lady Mary's prior actions.
+Anna's attempts to locate the ticket prove fruitless, owing to Lady Mary's prior actions.
 Bates is angered when Miss Baxter informs the police that he could have made it to London the day Green was killed, despite her making clear she could not swear on the evidence.
 Miss Baxter refuses to inform Bates that, as a convicted criminal herself, she had to speak honestly to avoid another prison sentence.
 However, the investigation into Green's death begins to wind down, as the police have failed to find anything more than circumstantial evidence to link Bates to the crime.

 At the end of the series, Bates is livid as Inspector Vyner calls Anna into Scotland Yard as part of an identity parade.
 Although convinced that there is no evidence for anything to happen, Anna is later arrested for Green's murder.
 A distraught Bates along with Lady Mary is adamant that Anna will not be convicted or even go to trial.

 During the Christmas episode, Bates visits Anna in prison where she reveals that a secret from her past could compromise any character witness statement the Crawleys make in her favour.
-Matters are made much worse when Murray confirms that her history, of which the police are now aware, would look convincingly to the police like Anna was capable of violence.
+Matters are made much worse when the family lawyer Mr Murray confirms that her history, of which the police are now aware, would look convincingly to the police like Anna was capable of violence.

 Anna is then given a trial date and Bates is forced into taking action.
 He leaves Downton, telling Carson in a letter that he has confessed to murdering Green in order to have Anna freed.
 He tells Robert in another letter how to contact him.
 Bates then disappears and is now on the run.

 Molesley gains access to the Bateses cottage and finds a picture of Bates; he and Baxter use it as they travel around York's pubs to find out which pub Bates had been to the day Green died.
 A pub owner confirms that Bates was indeed in York and would swear to it, which clears him.
 However, it would endanger Anna once again, who is released on bail.